Frequently Asked Questions

 Yes, you would be violating the rules.

 The flight vehicle must be made entirely by the student team members.
 Having a custom flight vehicle part fabricated by your teacher, by a composite or plastics or circuit-board printing company, or by a company that does custom fin cutting (even if it is to your design) does not constitute sale of a “standard off the-shelf product” and is not allowed.
 Having a mandrel fabricated to your specifications that you wrap fiberglass on to make your rocket body would be OK.
 In this case the company is making a tool that you are using to make the part that flies.
 Having parts made on a 3-dimensional printer would be OK as long as the students write the program and run the printer.
+Starting this year, teams are permitted to get printed circuit boards that they have designed fabricated by a vendor.

 What are the specific detailed instructions and rules for the timers?
 Who times my local qualification flight attempts?